SambitAcharya/Mini-Projects/README.md

 **5) Streaming Tweets**

-An application to stream tweets.
+An application to stream tweets related to a particular topic.
+Using twitter's API, a script has been made to stream tweets related to a particular topic.
+The returned data has been split so as to only store the tweets in a file along with the unix timestamp.

 **6) Web Crawler**